- About Us

 Finally, a number of Research Guides and tutorials are available to help you use the library's resources.

 Please turn off cell phones or set ringer to vibrate before to entering the Library.
 Cell phones may used outside on the breezeway or the exterior foyer.

 The Library is a quiet area.
 Please be considerate of others -- no loud talking, singing, whistling, use of profane language or disruptive behavior.
 Children under the age of 16 must be supervised at all times by an adult while on campus or in the Library per College policy.

 Food & Drink

 Please dispose of open food or drink containers before entering the Library.
 Please do not place drinks of any kind on computer desks or take into the book stacks.

 E-mail and Internet searching are not guaranteed to be private in a public environment.
-Please see library staff regarding any privacy concerns before transmitting personal information.
+Please ask library staff regarding any privacy concerns before transmitting personal information.

 Internet Access Policy

 The purpose of the Library Internet Access Policy is to enhance and support the Mission of Carteret Community College.
-All CCC students, employees and guests are responsible for using CCC's Internet resources in an effective, ethical and lawful manner.
+All students, faculty, staff and public patrons are responsible for using CCC's Internet resources in an effective, ethical and lawful manner.